What do I need to know about Wedding Room Blocks?

 Some “considerations” to negotiate for when contracting for a room block: free or reduced parking, free in-room wifi, a free wedding-night suite, discounted room upgrades for your parents, and a resort-fee waiver.
 Remember to specify a mix of king and queen beds based on your group’s demographics.

 Don’t want to deal with all this on your own?
 No worries!
-There is a free service called Where Will They Stay that will help you with your room blocks!
+There is a free service called The Wedding Block Guru that will help you with your room blocks!
 I have been using this service for years, and can tell you with certainty that they get better rates than when I call the hotel myself to request a block.
 Their network, relationships and buying power is international!

 Need more wedding planning help?
 I’ve got your back on many topics, such as how to properly set your wedding table or how to write your wedding ceremony from scratch or how much a DAR wedding costs?
 I hope you find those topics useful too!